Petra Ojaranta

 Petra Ojaranta (born March 17, 1976, Turku) is a Finnish ringette player.
 She is one of Finland's most successful ringette players of all time and has been involved in winning six World Ringette Championships, including the 1998 EuroTour, playing for the Finland national ringette team.

 Ojaranta also competed in two national ringette leagues, SM Ringette in Finland and the National Ringette League in Canada, as well as the Ringette World Club Championship and Canadian Ringette Championships.

 Career

 Petra Ojaranta developed a passion for ringette at the age of 9.
 She started playing for the Turku club and during her career represented the South West Finland region with various clubs including Turku, VG-62 and (EKS).

 World Ringette Championships

 Ojaranta competed in the World Ringette Championships eight times.

-She eventually became the oldest player of the Finland national team since she had been selected since 1994 and she had accumulated numerous international medals.
+She eventually became the oldest player of the Finland national team since she had been selected since 1994 and accumulated numerous international medals.

 Finland

 National

-At the national level she reached 4 Finnish professional elite league championships, three silver medals, one bronze.
+At the national level she reached 4 Finnish professional elite league championships, and won three silver medals and a bronze.
 She was selected on the All Stars team in 2000-2001 and 2002–2003.